Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

 # TODO

+here> read about transfer learning
+    * what is area of research of transfer learning
+        * transfer learing for regression
+        * embsemble transfer learning

 * check if I need to fix run set in my report to be aligned with discription?
     * link it to table of content
     * figure out a way to organized experiments log.